November 25, 2017

 5. Rearrange your studio

-It surprises me when I visit a friend's studio and see nothing's changed since my last visit.
+It always surprises me when I visit the studio of a friend and see nothing's changed since my last visit.

 We artists are visual creatures that thrive on visual stimulation.
 When that stimulation dies in an unchanging environment, so does creativity.